kbayraktar/kbayraktar.github.io/te_markdown/terminology.md

 ![Overview](/images/te.overview.svg?sanitize=true){:class="img-responsive"}

 ### The different areas of the Test-Editor-Web
-In the screenshot above you can see the different areas of the Test-Editor-Web which are divided through the different yellow areas.
+In the screenshot above you can see the different areas of Test-Editor-Web, indicated in yellow. through the different yellow areas.
 The description of the specific area can be found under the number of this area underneath.

 #### 1. The Test-Navigator area